jbismans/fortinet-azure-arm/playground/Active-Passive-APPGW/README.md

 Please also review the Microsoft documentation on this topic [here](https://docs.microsoft.com/en-us/azure/application-gateway/configuration-infrastructure#supported-user-defined-routes).

 The rest of the scenario and template only covers the Azure Application Gateway v2.
+Microsoft Azure makes it mandatory to add a public frontend IP on the Application Gateway v2.
+The template will provision this public IP but it is not used by this scenario.

 The traffic flow will look like this:
 ![scenario2](images/scenario2.png)